BarretoJuan/technical-assessment/README.md

 - **1.3: auth/me (GET) (PROTECTED)**
   Used to get the logged-in user data.
 Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`.

+**2. Tasks Controller**

+- **2.1 tasks/find-tasks (GET) (PROTECTED)**
+  Used to get a list of all the tasks stored in the database.
+Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`.

+- **2.2 tasks/find-tasks-by-username (POST) (PROTECTED)**
+  Used to get a list of all the tasks related to a given username.
+Providing a JWT on the `Authorization header`, with the following header-value structure: `Authorization: Bearer [JWT]`.
+This endpoint will only return you the list of tasks of the username if the given JWT corresponds to the user being consulted.